$E$-theory is compactly assembled: -algebras

 \begin{rem} In \cref{xvbnfiohregiohsdfpojsdf} we provide an alternative arguments for \cref{jwegoeferfrefwerf} and \cref{gjerogrgesrgsg} which do not rely on the universal property of $\esGn$ as stated in \cite{Guentner_2000}.
 The careful reader may notice that the latter is stated in the introduction of \cite{Guentner_2000} but the details of its verification are left to the reader. \hB \end{rem}

-\subsection{Construction of $\EsG$ by forcing the universal properties}
+\subsection{Construction of ${\EsGs}$ by forcing the universal properties}

-In this section we describe a construction of the functor by forcing the universal property required in \cref{wrejgioweferfw}.
+In this section we describe {the} construction of {a} functor by forcing the universal property required in \cref{wrejgioweferfw}.
 We follow the line of argument of \cite{keb} in which the non-equivariant case is worked out.
 Our main motivation for this second construction is to provide a purely homotopy theoretic description of equivariant $E$-theory which is independent of \cite{Guentner_2000}.